OUR NEXT WATER BAPTISM - September 5th during Sunday service

 4. Do I need to be baptized by an ordained minister or priest?

 Not according to the Bible.
-You can be baptized by any follower of Jesus - a priest, pastor, life group leader, best friend, or your faithful mechanic.
+You can be baptized by any follower of Jesus - a priest, pastor, life group leader, best friend, or your faithful mechanic, so long as they are a professing follower of Jesus and have been baptized themselves.

 5. I've been a Christian for many years, but have never been baptized.
 Is it too late?